mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 ```

--> React just gives you tools (like useState, onClick, JSX, etc.)1
+→ React just gives you tools (like useState, onClick, JSX, etc.)
--> You manage the structure, routing, state management, etc.
+→ You manage the structure, routing, state management, etc.
--> You are in charge — React helps, but doesn't force rules.
+→ You are in charge - React helps, but doesn't force rules.

-# What is a Framework?
+# 4. What is a Framework?

--> A framework provides a structured foundation and set of rules for building apps.
+→ A framework provides a structured foundation and a set of rules for building applications.
--> It controls the overall flow of the application.
+→ It controls the overall flow of the app.
--> Your code fits inside the framework’s structure.
+→ Your code fits inside the framework’s predefined structure.
--> Unlike libraries, where you call the code, in a framework the framework calls your code.
+→ Unlike a library (where you call the code), in a framework, the framework calls your code.
--> Example: Angular is a popular JavaScript framework.It enforces structure (modules, services, dependency injection).
+→ Example: Angular is a popular JavaScript framework — it enforces structure with modules, services, and dependency injection.

-⚡ One-liner: Framework = House 🏠 → You build inside its structure, following its rule
+⚡ One-liner: Framework = House 🏠 → You build inside its structure, following its rule.

+→ Think of a framework like a house that’s already built - the rooms, walls, and layout are already defined 🏠.
+→ You can decorate, paint, or arrange furniture (write your code), but you must work within the house’s structure - you can't move the walls.

 **Angular (Framework) Example:**